 Step 2: Creating the draft procedure

-- Best way to create a standard operating procedure is to ‘co-create’ it!
-Meaning the most experienced staff, most skilled workmen and the team working in the process has to create their own procedures ably supported by the management.
+- The best way to create a standard operating procedure is to ‘co-create’ it!
+Meaning the most experienced staff, most skilled workers and the team working in the process must create their own procedures ably supported by the management.

 - Prepare a list of activities to be done in the right sequence.